intel-retail/loss-prevention/README.md

  ```

 ### 3. Benchmark
+>By default, the configuration is set to use the Loss Prevention (CPU) workload.
+>
->By default, the configuration is set to use the CPU.
-If you want to benchmark the application on GPU or NPU, please :point_right: [Workloads](#4-run-different-workloads) Section
+>If you want to benchmark the application on GPU or NPU, please :point_right: [Workloads](#4-run-different-workloads)

 ```sh
 make benchmark